TDarkShadow/iheartnewvegas/main.md

 Throwable Weapon Fixes
 Dirty Pre-War Businesswear Fix
 Female White Glove Society Mask
-Gun Runners Kiosk Glass Fix Alternate Version
 Less Flickery City of New Vegas
 No More Dust Devils (and Whirlwinds)
-No Muzzle Flash Lights
+No More Muzzle Flash Lights
 UIO - User Interface Organizer
 The Mod Configuration Menu
 The Mod Configuration Menu Bugfix